An Essential Guide for New Airbnb Hosts [2026]

 Insurance is all about the details; underwriters want predictability, but short-term renting is anything but predictable

-Proper offers a Commercial Homeowners insurance plan specifically for Airbnb hosts that integrates Homeowner, Landlord and Business insurance, achieving comprehensive coverage without all the mess and extra expense.
+Proper offers a Commercial Homeowners insurance plan specifically for Airbnb hosts that integrates Homeowner, Landlord, and Business insurance, achieving comprehensive coverage without the mess and extra expense.

 For instance, some blind spots in our competitors’ policies include:

 There’s another key aspect to our Airbnb host insurance coverage that’s unique from other insurers: property replacement.
-Often, insurers will look at, say, a kitchen fire and value appliances and fixtures at its original price at the time minus any depreciation of time/use.
+Often, insurers will look at, say, a kitchen fire and value appliances and fixtures at their original price at the time, minus any depreciation due to time/use.
 But you can’t replace that exact kitchen with a check for its original price minus depreciation.

-Proper’s Airbnb insurance covers the current price of a new item equivalent to the one that was stolen, damaged or ruined as the result of a guest’s stay.
+Proper’s Airbnb insurance covers the current price of a new item equivalent to the one that was stolen, damaged, or ruined as a result of a guest’s stay.

-Keep Guests & Property Safe During Short-Term Stays
+Keep Guests & Property Safe During Airbnb Stays

 Even though you’re covered by your Proper policy, you should still minimize the risk of bad things happening while guests are staying at your Airbnb.
 Regardless of how top-notch your Airbnb host insurance is, the consequences of things like emergencies or accidents are inconvenient, to say the least.